ArupAus/lunchtimepython/Session3/session_3_problems.md

 ]
 ```

-*BONUS:* What is the best selection of items to maximise the number of items while keeping the weight below 7kg (i.e. make it an optimisation problem)?
+**Bonus points:** What is the best selection of items to maximise the number of items while keeping the weight below 7kg (i.e. make it an optimisation problem)?